 So, what is Performance Marketing?

 Performance Marketing is a digital marketing strategy that’s driven by results to grow business.
-It is a subset of digital marketing where brands or business pays the performance marketer based on the output such as sales, Return on Ads Spent (ROAS), more app installs, etc. In simple terms, when a brand pays for its digital marketing efforts based on every goal completion or action generated, that is performance marketing.
+It is a subset of digital marketing where brands or business pays the performance marketer based on the output such as sales, Return on Ads Spent (ROAS), more app installs, etc. In simple terms, when a brand pays for its digital marketing consulting services, efforts based on every goal completion or action generated, that is performance marketing.

 Unlike traditional marketing performance, marketing is specifically used to drive actions, track and measure those actions, and attribute the Return on Investment (ROI) of each asset, campaign, or activity.